Editor’s Note: This page has been retired and is no longer being updated.

 Karma is the belief that good deeds/behavior will be visited back on individuals as well as bad deeds/behavior.
 This is the basis for living a good, moral life.

 The Pali Tipitaka is the earliest collection of sacred Buddhist writings; used mostly in the Theravada school.
-It is translated, the "Three Baskets."
+Translated, it means the “Three Baskets.”

-History: 563-483 BC - Siddhartha Gautama or Buddha lives in India.
+563-483 BC - Siddhartha Gautama, or Buddha, lives in India.
 Others (especially the Japanese) believe he lived about 100 years later, from 448 to 368 BC.
-India is in religious disarray at the time of Buddhism's creation.
-People had become disillusioned with Hinduism.
+India is in religious disarray at the time of Buddhism’s creation.
+People have become disillusioned with Hinduism.

 150 AD - Trade brings Indian people and beliefs to Asia, particularly China.

 3rd century - Teachings of Buddha are translated to Chinese.

 6th century - Introduced to Japan.